tewatia/mais/README.md

 copy backend\env.example backend\.env
 ```

-The below providers are supported.
-You can use one or multiple at a time.

-- `Ollama`
-- `OpenAI`
-- `Google`
-- `Anthropic`

-Configuration:
+**Configure API keys** in `backend/.env`:

-Edit `backend/.env` to configure the providers you want to use.
-Note that API keys are only required for cloud providers.
-If you are only using Ollama, no keys are necessary.
+Edit `backend/.env` to add your API keys for the cloud providers you want to use.
+API keys are only required for OpenAI, Anthropic, and Google.
+Ollama runs locally without an API key.

 - `OPENAI_API_KEY`
 - `ANTHROPIC_API_KEY`